-Delaware uses a proprietary assessment tool, the Inventory for Client and Agency Planning (ICAP) to support the development of the PCP.
-DDDS uses this tool to help determine the level of support for waiver participants.
+Delaware uses an internally-developed assessment tool called the Support Needs Assessment Profile (SNAP) and/or a proprietary assessment tool, the Inventory for Client and Agency Planning (ICAP) to support the development of the PCP.
+DDDS uses these tools to help determine the level of support for waiver participants.
 The ICAP incorporates a wide range of measures including a person's demographic characteristics, adaptive and maladaptive behavior, diagnosis, health status, physical handicaps and more.

-There are a wide range of person-centered planning tools that will be available for the Community Navigator and Support Coordinator to use with the participant and their support circle to develop the PCP.
-These tools can also inform the state's continuing efforts to ensure that settings remain in compliance with the requirements under the HCBS settings rule.
-Tools that may be used include: Personal Focus Worksheet to gather Important To/For, Charting the LifeCourse Trajectory-Your Good life, STAR for strategizing and developing natural supports.
-These tools will help the team that develops the plan to focus on strategies for success to encompass what they want for their own life and how to best use the person's strengths and assets to accomplish their desired outcomes
+For individuals living in their family home, there are also a wide range of person-centered planning tools that will be available for the Community Navigator to use with the participant and their family to develop the PCP.
+Similar tools are available for case managers to use as they support individuals in residential settings, calibrated to the needs of the individuals in the context in which they live.
+These tools can also inform the state's continuing effort to ensure that setting remains in compliance with the requirements under the HCBS settings rule.
+Tools that may be used include: Important To/Important For; Like and Admire; Good Day/Bad Day; One Page Profile; and the People Map.
+These tools will help the team that develops the plan to focus on strategies for success to encompass what the person does best and how best to use the person's strengths in the achievement of their desired outcomes.